 The environmental impact of dredging varies significantly depending on the type of sediment on the seabed and the habitat it supports.
 As such, there is often strict regulation around the types of dredge permitted and the frequency with which they can operate in an area.

-MSC certified dredge fisheries have taken measures to minimise the impacts on seabed habitats.
-These include restricting the area within which dredging can take place, replacing traditional dredges with lighter dredges and introducing boulder exclusion devices to prevent the loss of habitat features.
+MSC certified dredge fisheries have taken measures to minimize the impacts on seabed habitats.
+These include restricting the area within which dredging can take place, replacing traditional dredges with lighter dredges, and introducing boulder exclusion devices to prevent the loss of habitat features.